-Small bowel biopsy; Push enteroscopy; Double-balloon enteroscopy; Capsule enteroscopy; Sonde enteroscopy
+Small bowel biopsy; Push enteroscopy; Double-balloon enteroscopy; Capsule enteroscopy

 Tissue samples removed during enteroscopy are sent to the lab for examination.
 (Biopsies cannot be taken with a capsule endoscopy.)

 Do not take products containing aspirin for 1 week before the procedure.
-Tell your doctor if you take blood thinners such as warfarin (Coumadin) or clopidogrel (Plavix), because these may interfere with the test.
-Do NOT stop taking any medication unless told to do so by your health care provider.
+Tell your health care provider if you take blood thinners such as warfarin (Coumadin) or clopidogrel (Plavix), because these may interfere with the test.
+Do NOT stop taking any medicine unless told to do so by your provider.

 Do not eat any solid foods or milk products after midnight the day of your procedure.
 You may have clear liquids until 4 hours before your exam.

 You will be given calming medicine for the procedure and will not feel any discomfort.
 You may have some bloating or cramping when you wake up.
 This is from air that is pumped into the abdomen to expand the area during the procedure.

 A capsule endoscopy causes no discomfort.